Pavel-Zinkevich/Pavel-Zinkevich/README.md

 <!--
 **Pavel-Zinkevich/Pavel-Zinkevich** is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-Here are some ideas to get you startd:
+Here are some ideas to g et you startd:

 - 🔭 I’m currently working on ..
 - 🌱 I’m currently learning ...